PhotoSonus T

 - At 700 nm or higher wavelengths.

 - When wavelength is controlled from PC.
-When wavelength is controlled from keypad, tuning resolution is 0.1 nm for signal, 1 nm for idler and 0.5 nm for SH.
+When wavelength is controlled from keypad, tuning resolution is 0.1 nm for signal,

 - FWHM measured with photodiode featuring 1 ns rise time and 300 MHz bandwidth oscilloscope.